 With a quality hard coating and proper windshield care, polycarbonate can still give you years of clear riding.

-Acrylic is another very hard material, though it’s not nearly as hard as glass.
+Acrylic is a harder material, though it’s not nearly as hard as glass.
 Branches and rocks are both capable of putting scratches in acrylic, though it will take solid hits from either.
 You’re probably not going to scratch acrylic simply by wiping mud off your windshield, but repeated wipes with a sandy or dirty cloth can start to haze uncoated acrylic.
 If you do get a scratch in your acrylic windshield, they can be polished out.

 Glass is by far the hardest and most scratch resistant of all three windshield materials.
 Most small objects won’t damage it, and you don’t have to worry about branches or underbrush causing scratches either.
 Over time, and with enough high-speed driving in sand or dust, you may start to notice a speckle here and there like you do with older car windshields.
 This won’t affect clarity.
 One advantage to glass is the ability to repair the odd scratch that you do manage to get.